Writing, Organizing, & Creative Arts

 We do not need to surrender to fear-mongering and lies.

-If the 40 million students whose debt will be erased, and the 31 million Americans who will receive universal nonprofit healthcare, and the untold millions of Americans who can rofit from ending 27 corporate wars, regulating the banksters and rebuilding the nation… can join together in an act of mass civil disobediance, we can take back the nation and begin building foundations for a world no longer at war to feed cons, profiteers and criminals.
+If 40 million students whose debt will be erased, 31 million Americans who will receive universal nonprofit healthcare and untold millions of Americans who can profit from ending 27 corporate wars, regulating the banksters and rebuilding the nation… can join together in an act of mass civil disobedience… we can take back the nation and begin building foundations for a world no longer at war to feed cons, profiteers and criminals.
 Surrender is not a tactic.

 The struggle continues and we must organize, educate and agitate for real and effective social justice and human victories of the heart.
 We do not have to take it anymore.
 We can refuse by finding the courage to stand firm.
-We have only yet begun the fight.
-I am a good man with a kind heart, but I am not a pacifist.
-And I remain willing to fight for the greater good instead of surrendering to the disasters we have suffered for 36 long years.
+We have only begun the fight.
+We can fight for the greater good instead of surrendering to more of the same disasters we have suffered for 36 long years.

 in peace with justice,